aafak/cicd/README.md

-# Add the credentials and refer to jenkins file:
+# Add the docker credentials and refer to jenkins file:

 ![image](https://github.com/user-attachments/assets/fdf66e55-db01-4b33-9793-ca5314a1a8ff)

-# Update the Git Cred in jenkins and refere in jemkins file:
+# Add the GitHub credentials and refer in jenkins file:

 Generate a Personal Access Token (PAT) on GitHub: